Markets rally on Powell comments, China boosted by duty cut

 Officials also said they would slow the pace of new listings, which usually suck up market liquidity.

-The measures provided some joy among traders and come as the country's leaders struggle to kickstart the stuttering economy, with a series of pledges failing to lift optimism.
+The measures provided some joy among traders and come as Chinese leaders struggle to kickstart the stuttering economy, with a series of pledges failing to lift optimism.

 "The scale, force and speed of the measures all beat expectations," said analysts at China International Capital Corp.